Flashcards in General Vocabulary 9 Deck (100):

 Someone who indulges in controversial debates and arguments.

-An inanimate object worshipped because it's believed to be processed by a living spirit.
+An inanimate object worshiped because it's believed to be processed by a living spirit.

 A game played with wooden pins.